 We now speculate a bit about the notion of affine stack in spectral algebraic geometry.
-This is of course a bit of a na{\"\i}ve, yet to be defined notion.
-However, whatever class of stacks this eventually is, we expect that it contains the collection of deloopings $\{ B^n \bH_{\bS} \}$ for all $n >0$, of the Hilbert additive group scheme.
+This is of course a bit of a na{\"\i}ve, yet to be defined, notion.
+However, whatever class of stacks this eventually is, we expect that it contains the collection of deloopings $\{ B^n \bH_{\bS} \}$ for all $n >0$.
 We give some evidence for these expectations, thus elucidating a key feature of affine stacks that we expect will generalize to spectral algebraic geometry.

 Let $A = R \Gamma( BG, \cO)$ be an augmented $\bE_{\infty}$-algebra, which we would like to think of as the global sections of some classifying spectral stack $BG$.
-Recall from \cite[Section 5.2]{lurie2017higher}, the Bar--Cobar adjunction
+Recall from \cite[Section 5.2]{lurie2017higher}, the bar--cobar adjunction

-between augmented algebras and (co)-augmented coalgebras.
+between augmented algebras and (co)augmented coalgebras.
 One might ask when this is an equivalence.
 For example, when working over $\Spec(\bZ)$ and $A$ is the cohomology of an affine stack, then the natural map

 will be an equivalence by definition.
 In particular, suppose we are working in the filtered setting, and $A = \tau_{\geq \bullet} \bZ^{S^1}$, that is, the Postnikov filtration on $\bZ^{S^1}$.
 Then we recover the description